 Accommodation is mainly in the form of houses, some of which are partitioned off as summer apartments without heating facilities.
 Trains in and out of Barcelona are convenient and frequent, reaching the city centre in less than 20 minutes.
 Several shopping malls and the airport are within 15 minutes reach by car.

-Sant Cugat del Valles is situated behind Mount Tibidabo and the Collsera Natural Reserve, seven miles (12km) north of Barcelona.
-Frequent trains connect it to the centre of Barcelona within approximately 20 minutes.
+Sant Cugat del Vallès is situated behind Mount Tibidabo and the Collsera Natural Reserve, seven miles (12km) north of Barcelona.
+Frequent FGC trains connect it to the centre of Barcelona in approximately 29 minutes, running every 10 minutes during peak hours.

-With detached houses with gardens and occasionally swimming pools, Sant Cugat del Valles is ideal for expat families.
-Both children and parents will always have something to see and do as the neighbourhood is also home to a wide range of amenities, including cinemas, shops, a concert hall, golf course and sports clubs.
-The Benjamin Franklin International School runs a bus service for pupils in the area.
+With detached houses with gardens and occasionally swimming pools, Sant Cugat del Vallès is ideal for families.
+Both children and parents will always have something to see and do as the neighbourhood is also home to a wide range of amenities, including cinemas, shops, a concert hall, a golf course and sports clubs.
+Several international schools operate dedicated bus services for pupils in the area, making it particularly appealing to globally mobile families.

 Expat Health Insurance